ijedi1234/CS424_Project2/README.md

 Example questions that can be answered by the visualization:

-Chosen at random, how many out of five stars with at least one exoplanet from the Sun have more than one exoplanet?
+Chosen at random, how many out of five stars with at least three exoplanets from the Sun have more than three exoplanets?

 How does Chosen Star A's mass compare to Chosen Star B's mass?

+How much farther from the Sun is Chosen Star A than Chosen Star B?

 When was Chosen Star A's sole exoplanet discovered?

 How many times greater is Chosen Star A b's minimum mass than Chosen Star A c?

 [Images needed here]